 Entry Fee and Submission Criteria

 Entry Fee: Free*

-The reason is that over the previous 12 competitions, we have found that as it is free to enter, a large burden has been placed on our judges reading large numbers of entries that do not met the criteria.
+The reason is that over the previous 12 competitions, as it is free to enter, a large burden has been placed on our judges reading a large number of entries that do not meet the criteria.

 Length: Typically novels are 70,000 – 95,000 words.
 Submit three chapters* (minimum of 4000 words, maximum 10,000 words) as one document that must include the following:

 - another chapter that best showcases how your novel meets the green stories criteria

 - a third chapter (suggest the final chapter if possible)

 - a synopsis between 500 and 1000 words (name and contact details optional – we can identify via submission page) that covers genre, plot, characters, and details of how it meets the green stories criteria of showcasing positive visions of a more sustainable society or incorporating green solutions into the context of an otherwise mainstream story.